Thousands of California gig workers push for statewide union

 "I want to be treated like an equal," Masa said, "better opportunities that's why I came all the way for this."

-The cause has caught the attention of the White House and on Tuesday the U.S. Department of Labor proposed a rule that would require workers to be considered employees.
+The cause has caught the attention of the White House.
+On Tuesday the U.S. Department of Labor proposed a rule that would require workers to be considered employees.
 This shift would entitle workers to more benefits and legal protections.

+Following the announcement, Uber's head of federal affairs, CR Wooters, said in a statement that the rule "takes a measured approach, essentially returning us to the Obama era, during which our industry grew exponentially.
+In a time of deep economic uncertainty, it's crucial that the Biden administration continues to hear from the more than 50 million people who have found an earning opportunity with companies like ours.
+We look forward to continued and constructive dialogue with the Administration and Secretary Walsh as this process progresses."

+Uber said it will "continue to engage with the Department of Labor as this process unfolds in the coming months."

 The ruling isn't finalized and could take months to be solidified.
 But the department will be hearing public comments starting October 13.